Keyboard shortcuts

 1. Choose the Right Prompt - Select prompts that match your specific task

-2. Provide Context - Use optional arguments to give more context
+2. Provide Context - Use optional arguments to give more context when available

 3. Combine Prompts - Use multiple prompts in sequence for comprehensive workflows